nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ```
 %3 Nathan: This line has a 60% chance of being picked
-%2 Nathan: This line has an 40% chance of being picked
+%2 Nathan: This line has a 40% chance of being picked
 ```

 ## Comments